Take a peek inside the sheds as we shine a light on the largest superyachts currently under construction, starting with a quartet of Lürssens...

 Amels 120 Full Custom | 120m

-Announced in September 2020, the 120-metre in-build Amels superyacht is designed by Espen Øino and marks the second custom collaboration between the studio and the Dutch shipyard.
+Announced as a new evolution of the Amels Limited Editions line, the 120-metre in-build Amels superyacht is designed by Espen Øino and marks the second custom collaboration between the studio and the Dutch shipyard.
 Described as a “unique and powerful” vessel, the project is set to be a "green, ecological superyacht" with diesel-electric engines and Azipod propulsion with superlative noise and vibration management.
-The project is marked for delivery in 2025.
+The yacht is currently the largest project in build in the Netherlands and was last seen arriving at the Damen Yachting facility in Vlissingen, the Netherlands, to begin outfitting.
+Delivery is slated for 2025 when it is expected to be the largest Dutch-built motor yacht in the world.

 Abeking 6514 | 120m

 In October 2021, German shipyard Abeking & Rasmussen announced it had signed a contract to build a 120m+ superyacht.
-The Abeking 6514 will be the largest project undertaken by the shipyard since the commissioning of 118-metre Project 6507, now better known as Liva.
+The Abeking 6514 will be the largest project undertaken by the shipyard since the commissioning of 118-metre Project 6507, now better known as Liva O.

 Feadship 821 | 118.8m

 Feadship's future flagship was spotted for the first time as she was floated out of her construction shed in April 2022.
-The project, known as Feadship 821, is said to be the largest yacht built by the Dutch shipyard to date, usurping the 110-metre Anna and supposedly topping the recently launched Project 1010.
+The project, known as Feadship 821, is said to be the largest yacht built by the Dutch shipyard to date, usurping the 110-metre Anna and, to our understanding, topping the recently launched Project 1010.
 Project 821 is due for completion in 2024.

 Project 1010 | 118.8m

-The 4,999GT yacht marks a significant milestone for Feadship as its longest launch to date, surpassing the 110-metre Anna when she hit the water last year.
+The 4,999GT Project 1010 marks a significant milestone for Feadship.
 The design comes from the pen of the redoubtable Espen Øino, whose fluid lines are interrupted by an unusual pair of “eyebrows” amidships.
 Otherwise, Project 1010 displays a dark blue hull, a heavily raked white superstructure and a unique observation lounge “bubble” deck with curved floor-to-ceiling glass, tucked just under the mast.

 Project Cosmos | 114m

 Project Cosmos is yet another mega-build by German shipyard Lürssen and was glimpsed for the first time in March 2023.
-The vessel was commissioned by a Japanese owner in 2020 and features an explorer-style profile with a glass observation lounge, swimming pool and an unusually large tender bay.
+The fuel cell-powered vessel was commissioned by a Japanese owner in 2020 and features an explorer-style profile with a glass observation lounge, swimming pool and an unusually large tender bay.
 Her exterior is the work of Australian designer Marc Newson, whose portfolio includes the 139.7-metre Solaris.
+She was last seen in transit from the yard’s facility in Rendsburg en route to begin outfitting in August 2023, with delivery expected in 2025.

 Dorries 156 | 113.5m